JeffD27/LED_Controller/README.md

-Note: if a different GPIO pins are used you will need to edit the python dictionary called self.pin_dict in [pwm_dma.py](/pwm_dma.py).
+Note: if different GPIO pins are used you will need to edit the python dictionary called self.pin_dict in [pwm_dma.py](/pwm_dma.py) with the appropriate pin numbers.

+## What are mosfets, and why do I need them?:
+The problem all stems from the fact that you can't run LED strip lights with the 3.3v off of the GPIO pins from the Raspberry Pi.
+It is simply not enough voltage.
+However, we can use a mosfet to essentially detect the voltage output of the GPIO pin and mimic that respective output on the 12 volt circuit.
+So if the GPIO pin voltage is reduced, so too will the 12 volt circuit.
+For more info see [this tutorial](https://dordnung.de/raspberrypi-ledstrip/).

 ## Dependencies